-Plantain pancakes are the perfect tropical alternative for your everyday breakfast or brunch!
-They are just as easy to make as regular pancakes but arguably a lot more flavorful!
+Plantain pancakes are the perfect tropical alternative for serving your everyday breakfast or brunch!
+They are just as easy to make as regular or banana pancakes but arguably a lot more flavorful!

-This recipe is also quite quick and can be served with fresh fruit, whipped cream, ice cream, and a variety of chopped nuts, seeds, and fruit.
+This recipe is also quite quick and can be served with fresh fruit, whipped cream, ice cream, chocolate, butter, and a variety of chopped nuts, seeds, and fruit.

 Plantains Versus Bananas – What’s The Difference?